Asymptotic analysis of a family of Sobolev orthogonal polynomials related to the generalized Charlier polynomials: Introduction

 {The study of Sobolev orthogonality, and corresponding orthogonal polynomials, is a relatively recent topic in the theory of orthogonal polynomials.
 The first seminal paper was written by Lewis in 1947 (see \cite{MR20670}) and other foundational articles were written in the sixties and seventies of the last century.
 However, the eclosion of investigations about this topic took place in the nineties.
 Sobolev orthogonal polynomials are attractive because they are not orthogonal in a standard way.
 For this reason nice properties of standard orthogonal polynomials such as the three-term recurrence relation, Christoffel--Darboux formula, etc. are lost.
 Therefore, it was necessary to construct a new (unfinished) theory.
 Originally, the Sobolev inner products involved the derivative operator.
-But, there is no reason to consider other operators.
+But, there is no reason why one should not consider other operators.
 In this paper, as we have mentioned previously, we consider a Sobolev inner product involving the forward difference operator $\Delta$, the so called $\Delta$--Sobolev orthogonality in some papers (see, for example, \cite{MR1949214}, \cite{MR1741786}, \cite{MR2127867}, \cite{MR3319506}).}

-The paper is organized as follows: in Section 2 we introduce some basic facts which are useful to establish the main result in this paper.
-The $\Delta $--Charlier--Sobolev inner product is introduced in Section 3, where we obtain some properties of the corresponding orthogonal polynomials which allow us to obtain an asymptotic expansion for $S_{n}\left( x;\lambda,z\right) .$
+The paper is organized as follows: in Section 2 we introduce some basic facts which are useful to establish the main results in this paper.
+In Section 3 we obtain some properties of the $\Delta$--Charlier--Sobolev orthogonal polynomials, which allow us to obtain an asymptotic expansion for them in Section 4.